amschechter/amschechter.github.io/_posts/2024-4-09-Pandion-Pricing.markdown

 When I saw this pricing chart, I was delighted to see that there was a csv version that went with it!
 I took this chance to make a cool visualization about the pricing structure of Pandion shipping as it relates to both time and distance.

-To get to work with this idea, I downloaded geographic shape data for every County in America.
+To get to work with this idea, I downloaded geographic shape data for every county in America.
 Using this data, I chose a relatively central location in the states, Denver, to focus my project on.
-Note that it would be a trivial change to do all of this same work on any other County in the lower 48.
+Note that it would be a trivial change to do all of this same work on any other county in the lower 48.

 Before involving any of the Pandion Data, I just made a simple chart representing the distance from Denver.
 Check it out below.